AntoniaChroni/antoniachroni.github.io/cv.md

 ### Research experience
+* Aifantis Lab and Tsirigos Lab, Department of Pathology, Applied Bioinformatics Laboratories, NYU School of Medicine, New York, NY.
+March 2022 – present.
+  * Computational approaches to analyze leukemia transcriptomes and epigenomes at the single cell level.
 * Kumar Lab, Temple University, iGEM, Philadelphia, PA.
-November 2018 – present.
+November 2018 – March 2022.
   * Data analysis of large cohorts of simulated and clinical data of patients with metastatic cancer
   * Method and computational tools development for inferring the origin and trajectories of cancer cells between tumors in a cancer patient
   * Method development for estimating evolutionary rates (dN/dS)